kgaskill06/Time-Clock/README.md

 I find the use of if/else rather easy for me to comprehrend.
 Problem solving with them was easy and I was able to create a code that converts the time while taking into account am and pm.

 At this given time, I do not know what else I could of done to improve the code.
-It all seem srather well executed, I am sure once I learn more and master C++
+It all seems rather well executed, it is possible to find a more efficient way once I learn more and gain more experience with C++.
 I could easily identify what I may have been missing.
 I suppose I could put the methods into classes to help clean up the code in the main src file.

 The part I found most challenging was how to use the time library.
 I had to do some reading in proper fomarting for the code from popular cplusplus sites.